Baby Tortoise Availability

 Payment / AVOID SCAMMERS!!!

 I ship all my baby tortoises using safe overnight shipping.
 The shipping materials I use are specifically for reptiles and tortoises from a company called "reptiles2you".
 The hatchling(s) will be shipped in a small insulated box which has print all over the package saying there is a Live Animal inside of the box as well as making sure it stays standing at all times.
 FedEx is very familiar with "reptiles2you" and they take good care of all reptile packages when they come in.
 There are additional shipping materials inside the package to keep them safe and secure during their travel.
+During the winter they have a warm heat pack inside the box to stay warm.

 A few other things to note: